raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 }
 ```

-This will convert the Scheme file to bytecode and save it in the `target` directory when `cargo build` is run.
+This will convert Scheme files to bytecode files stored in the `target` directory every time you run the `cargo build` command.

-### Creating a request handler with Scheme script
+### Creating an HTTP request handler in Scheme

 Next, add a Scheme script to the `src` directory and use it as a handler for HTTP requests.
 Add the following code to the `src/handler.scm` file.